jrichards15/jrichards15.github.io/radio.md

 once-weekly for an hour.
 Below is an archive of all previous broadcasts, both on WMUC's digital (streaming) and FM (88.1) station.

+### WMUC FM (Fall '20)
+- I have a show!
+It's difficult to tell how it's going to go with remote broadcasting, the current pandemic, etc. The timeslot is from 7PM - 8PM on Thursdays beginning on 9/09/2020.

 ### WMUC FM (Spring '20)
 - March 6th, 2020
 [Spotify Playlist](https://open.spotify.com/playlist/7A52IAPGRwAj2YG4YvJWNY?si=cKu34vLzRuCriij3gMv_Ew) /